ansible-community/molecule-kubevirt/README.rst

 * if running molecule inside the target Kubernetes cluster, routing is ensured by CNI.

-A Kubernetes Service can de created by the driver for SSH access.
+A Kubernetes Service can be created by the driver for SSH access.
 Current supported Services are ClusterIP and NodePort.

 NodePort
 --------